anuzzolese/genomics-unibo/2021-2022/project/README.md

  - present the user with relevant outcomes.

 The program must be designed and implemented in Python by using the Object-Oriented paradigm and by applying its associated fundamental concepts (i.e. encapsulation, inheritance, data abstraction, and polymorphism) properly.
-The design must be carried out by drawing CRD cards, class and use case diagrams.
+The design must be carried out by drawing CRD cards and class diagrams.
 Design and implementation choices must be explained into the final project document.
 Additionally, the dataset management and presentation must rely on Pandas (and NumPy) and Flask, respectively.